Do you precondition on the left or on the right?: Literature Review

-\textbf{ \textit{Iterative methods for sparse linear systems} by Y.~Saad \cite{zbMATH01953444}} \\ (Page 285)\footnote{The selected quotes also appear in the first edition of the book published in 1996 with a different page numbering.} \emph{ ``A question arises on the differences between the right, left, and split preconditioning options.
+\textbf{ \textit{Iterative methods for sparse linear systems} by Y.~Saad \cite{zbMATH01953444}} \\ ({Page 271})\footnote{The selected quotes also appear in the first edition of the book published in 1996 with a different page numbering. {In both cases the quote can be found in Section 9.3.}} \emph{ ``A question arises on the differences between the right, left, and split preconditioning options.
 The fact that different versions of the residuals are available in each case may affect the stopping criterion and may cause the algorithm to stop either prematurely or with delay.
 This can be particularly damaging in case [$\bH$] is very ill-conditioned.
 The degree of symmetry, and therefore performance, can also be affected by the way in which the preconditioner is applied.
 For example, a split preconditioner may be much better if $\bA$ is nearly symmetric.
 Other than these two situations, there is little difference generally between the three options.'' }

-(Page 285) \emph{``When comparing the left, right, and split preconditioning options, a first observation to make is that the spectra of the three associated operators [$\bH\bA$, $\bA \bH$, and $\bH_L \bA \bH_R $] are identical.
+({Page 271}) \emph{``When comparing the left, right, and split preconditioning options, a first observation to make is that the spectra of the three associated operators [$\bH\bA$, $\bA \bH$, and $\bH_L \bA \bH_R $] are identical.
 Therefore, in principle one should expect convergence to be similar, although, as is known, eigenvalues do not always govern convergence.'' }

-(Page 287)\emph{``In most practical situations, the difference in the convergence behavior of the two approaches is not significant.
+({Page 272})\emph{``In most practical situations, the difference in the convergence behavior of the two approaches is not significant.
 The only exception is when [$\bH$] is ill-conditioned which could lead to substantial differences.'' }

 \textbf{ \textit{Preconditioning} by A. J. Wathen \cite{zbMATH06443652} } \\ (Pages 356-357) \emph{``One aspect which arises in the non-symmetric but not the symmetric case is the possibility to left-precondition [...], to right-precondition [...], or, if [$\bH$] is available in split form [$\bH = \bH_R \bH_L$], to use [split-preconditioning].
 In every case the coefficient matrix is generally again non-symmetric, and obvious similarity transformations involving [$\bH$ or $(\bH_L, \bH_R)$] show that all three coefficient matrices are mathematically similar and so have the same eigenvalues.
 There is little evidence, however, that any one of these is better than the others, in terms of its effect on the convergence rate of a Krylov subspace method, even though, theoretically, this could be the case.
 Traditionally, right-preconditioning is favoured since then GMRES, for example, minimizes the residual $\br_k = \bb - \bA \bx_k$ for the original linear system; left-preconditioning would lead to minimization of the preconditioned residual [$\bH \br_k$].
 It is certainly not always clear which is preferable: a good preconditioner fortunately seems to give fast convergence for all three forms in practice.'' }